-European Wax Center, Inc. (the "Company") was formed as a Delaware corporation on April 1, 2021.
-The Company was formed for the purpose of completing a public offering and related transactions in order to carry on the business of EWC Ventures, LLC ("EWC Ventures") and its subsidiaries.
+European Wax Center, Inc. was formed as a Delaware corporation on April 1, 2021.
+European Wax Center, Inc. and subsidiaries ("the Company") was formed for the purpose of completing a public offering and related transactions in order to carry on the business of EWC Ventures, LLC ("EWC Ventures") and its subsidiaries.
 Through its subsidiaries, the Company is engaged in selling franchises of European Wax Center, distributing facial and body waxing products to franchisees which are used to perform waxing services and providing branded facial and body waxing products directly to consumers at various locations throughout the United States.

 The Company operates on a fiscal calendar which, in a given year, consists of a 52 or 53 week period ending on the Saturday closest to December 31st.
-The fiscal years ended December 25, 2021 ("fiscal year 2021"), December 26, 2020 ("fiscal year 2020") and December 28, 2019 ("fiscal year 2019") all consisted of 52 weeks.
+The fiscal year ended December 31, 2022 ("fiscal year 2022") consisted of 53 weeks and the fiscal years ended December 25, 2021 ("fiscal year 2021") and December 26, 2020 ("fiscal year 2020") consisted of 52 weeks.